-Cattle ranching has been a major factor in Montana’s history.
+Cattle ranching has been a significant factor in Montana’s history.

 The Homestead Act allowed settlers to claim up to 160 acres.

-The average square mile of land contains 1.4 elk, 1.4 antelope, and 3.3 deer, which is slightly more than humans, at 6.
+The average square mile of land contains 1.4 elk, 1.4 antelope, and 3.3 deer, slightly more than humans at 6.

 Montana is rich in palladium and platinum.
-It is the only state in the US to produce these two metals, which are valued at 2.3 billion.
+It is the only state in the US to produce these two metals, valued at 2.3 billion.

 Montana is the home to the largest diversity of mammals in the Nation.

 Cowboys.
 The dictionary defines “cowboy” as a person who tends cattle, traditionally on horseback.
-But a cowboy defines himself as a man who works tirelessly under the blazing sun and in the blowing dust in order to coax cattle to go places where they don’t want to go.
+But a cowboy describes himself as a man who works tirelessly under the blazing sun and in the blowing dust to coax cattle to places they don’t want to go.
 Cowboys have to be knowledgeable in all things related to animal husbandry, including castration, infectious diseases, reproduction, and more.
 They are notorious for hating politicians, bankers, and lawyers.
 And they tend to believe that their word is more important than documents written by people sitting behind desks.
-Likewise, cowgirls have all the same unwavering work ethics as their male counterparts.
+Likewise, cowgirls have the same unwavering work ethics as their male counterparts.

 Evel Knievel was born in Butte, MT.
 He quit high school and took a job at a nearby copper mine.
 However, he was fired from there after trying to do a wheelie with a large earth mover.
-Although a downed power line was found near his truck, resulting in a black-out in Butte, Evel claimed that there was no evidence connecting him to it.
-After that, he sold insurance, but he was asked to leave from that job as well.
+Although a downed power line was found near his truck, resulting in a blackout in Butte, Evel claimed that there was no evidence connecting him to it.
+After that, he sold insurance, but he was also asked to leave that job.
 That’s when he decided to start jumping things with his motorcycle.
 His big moment came when he was scheduled to jump the fountain at Caesars Palace.
 During a practice run, he crashed and was seriously injured.
 It was that injury that made him famous.
 Later, he tried to jump the Snake River Canyon with the help of a rocket.
 However, a parachute prematurely opened, causing him to crash.
-In fact, during the course of his career, he crashed more than 20 times and had 433 bone fractures.
-His wild spirit and never-give-up attitude captivated, delighted and inspired those around him.
+In fact, during his career, he crashed more than 20 times and had 433 bone fractures.
+His wild spirit and never-give-up attitude captivated, delighted, and inspired those around him.

 Dan Mortensen was born in Billings, MT.
-He started rodeo roping at the age of 6 and worked his way up to riding bulls.
+He started rodeo roping at six and worked his way up to riding bulls.
 He was named as Montana’s top ten athletes of the century.
-In 2002, Dan climbed atop a horse named Painted Smile, at the finals in Las Vegas.
+In 2002, Dan climbed atop a horse named Painted Smile at the finals in Las Vegas.
 The horse had a reputation for being the worst bucking horse that ever lived.
-Right out of the gate the horse went vertical.
+Right out of the gate, the horse went vertical.
 Dan held on.
-The horse did a 180 and on its way down it twisted its head, looking back in disbelief at its unwelcome and unshaken rider.
-When the horn sounded, Dan jumped off and waived to the crowd.
+The horse did a 180, and on its way down, it twisted its head, looking back in disbelief at its unwelcome and unshaken rider.
+When the horn sounded, Dan jumped off and waved to the crowd.
 He scored 92 points and tied the arena record.
-Fearless passion is what drove Dan Mortensen to his six World Saddle Bronc Championships.
+Fearless passion drove Dan Mortensen to his six World Saddle Bronc Championships.

-Montana Department of Transportation, in Helena, employs hundreds of hard-working people who go about their days, in good and bad weather conditions, keeping the roads safe, secure and uneventful.
+Montana Department of Transportation in Helena employs hundreds of hard-working people who go about their days in good and bad weather conditions, keeping the roads safe, secure, and uneventful.
 In the harshest blizzard conditions, they are there working 24 hours a day.
-If a snow storm covers the state, as it does every year, the miles required to plow the whole system equates to 1 time around the earth.
+If a snowstorm covers the state, as it does every year, the miles required to plow the whole system equates to 1 time around the earth.
 These men and women do it in 24 hours.
-Remarkably, it is done without people even noticing or understanding what they do.
-The only time that their work is really recognized is when a motorist runs off the road or gets trapped in a snow storm and the people of the Montana Department of Transportation are there to help.
-These are some of the greatest people on earth.
+Remarkably, it is done without people noticing or understanding what they do.
+The only time that their work is recognized is when a motorist runs off the road or gets trapped in a snowstorm, and the people of the Montana Department of Transportation are there to help.
+These are some of the most incredible people on earth.